ReactTraining/react-workshop/courses/core/07-data-flow/exercise/README.md

 - Our state is an array
 - The handleClick will either add or update the array

-The problem is that this array of favorites is now shared between all of the possible instances of `SaveFavorite` elements.
+One thing we want to eventually do is persist the favorites to localStorage.
+The problem is that if we were to read from localStorage in `SaveFavorite` to establish the initial state, we have 10 instances of `SaveFavorite` mounted so we'd be reading 10 times from localStorage.
+So let's just read one time in a Context Provider and once we put that array on context all the `SaveFavorite` instances can just read from context.

 ## Task One: Move to Context